SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/SparaArcTulia.md

 ### ⦿ **T-Year 910**
 - Spara learns to survive, living off the frozen land.
 - She tries to repent to her wrongdoings by growing closer to her Element, Ice.
-Though, Ice mostly ignores her, as it's caught up in the Great God War.
+Though, Ice mostly ignores her, as it's caught up in God Conflicts.

 ### ⦿ **T-Year 912**
 - Spara is found by Snai soldiers, and she's forced to fight her way out to flee to Bunnis, the Sakai nation.